fastcode-ose/www.fastcode.org/src/events/coevolution-workshop.md

 ---
 title: Workshop on Co-evolution of Algorithms, Compilers, and Hardware for Performance
-tagline: A proposed Fastcode workshop for PPoPP-26
+tagline: A Fastcode workshop at PPoPP-26
 author: J. Nelson Amaral
 event_date: February 2026
 #reg_deadline: January 10, 2025